viOpenCore/OpenCore-Install-Guide/CONTRIBUTING.md

 * [ThrRip](https://github.com/ThrRip/OpenCore-Install-Guide)(Chinese)
 * [Shijuro](https://github.com/shijuro/OpenCore-Install-Guide)(Russian)

 And note that these translations are subject to authors preferences, translation changes and human errors.
-Please keep this in mind when reading as they're no longer official Dortania guides.
+Please keep this in mind when reading as they're no longer official viOpenCore guides.